 In those days, the two major New York City AM rock and roll stations were Music Radio WABC-77 and the Good Guy’s station, WMCA.
 ABC had “Cousin” Bruce Morrow, Scott Muni, Dan Ingram and Harry Harrison as DJ’s while WMCA came in with Joe Obrien, Jack Spector, Dandy Dan Daniel and Dean Anthony – Dino on Your Radio.

 Without realizing it I had dropped out of being a big Four Seasons fan when the English Invasion came in 1964.
-I guess my musical tastes changed had by then.
+I guess my musical tastes had changed by then.
 There was such an incredible variety of music played on AM radio at that time.
 English Invasion, Country, Motown, Garage, One-Hit-Wonders and West Coast bands.
 In spite of this competition, the Four Seasons had one hit after another under such an avalanche.
 They remain as one of two groups that had top-40 hits before, during and after the British Invasion.
 The other being the Beach Boys.
 That is significant.

 The writing chops behind these hits was a band member and prolific lyricist Bob Gaudio.
 This from Wikipedia: Rag Doll is regarded by some as the greatest achievement of the Four Seasons.
 Bob Gaudio was on the way to a recording session and his car was stopped at a long traffic light in Hell’s Kitchen.
 Often kids would wash the car windows during the long waits and ask for some change.
 In Gaudio’s case, a scruffy little girl washed his window.
 When Gaudio went to give her change, all he had was a $10 bill.
 After a moment’s hesitation, he gave her the bill because he had to give her something.
 The astonished look on her face stayed with him and inspired the subsequent song.